 For example, this program enables simultaneous viewing options, so you can watch your Blu-ray on your computer as well as your television, smartphone, tablet or other mobile device.
 Additionally, you can download a mobile app and use your phone as a remote control, which is great if you’re watching movies on your computer in bed.

-If you’re using a Windows device that has a touchscreen, you can use it to control this software.
+If you’re using a Windows device with a touchscreen, you can use it to control this software.
 Not all Blu-ray player software can do that.
 It also has powerful upscaling technology that allows you to watch a standard-definition DVD on your big screen with minimal distortion.
 You can even connect to social media and let your friends know what you’re watching.

 If you’re just looking for Blu-ray player software and nothing more, then Macgo Blu-ray Player is the way to go.
 It costs less than $30 and delivers an excellent experience.